paolosaracco/DataScienceSpecialization/06_StatisticalInference/CourseProject/SimulationExercisePDF.md

-             title = "Density of averages of 40 exponentials", caption = paste("Empirical density function of the averages of", "40 exponentials with parameter lambda = 0.2\n", "in comparison with the density of a normal", "distribution with mu = 1/lambda and",
+             title = "Density of averages of 40 exponentials", caption = paste("Empirical density function of the averages of", "40 exponentials with parameter lambda = 0.2\n", "compared with the density of a normal", "distribution with mu = 1/lambda and",
                              "sd = 1/sqrt(40)lambda",
                              sep = " "));